toffgi/blockchain-developer-bootcamp-final-project/README.md

 2. Login with MetaMask
 3. Set a title and a description for the NFT
 4. Upload an image
-5. Click on "MINT!" button to mint the NFT to user account (smart contract call)
+5. Click on *"MINT!"* button to mint the NFT to user account (smart contract call)
-6. Once the NFT tokenId is generated, the NFT is visualized (after loaded) in a new screen
+6. Once the NFT tokenId is generated, the NFT is visualized (after loading) in a new screen
 7. The token can be listed for sale in the dedicated OpenSea collection

 ### TODO